Bloom-host/BloomDocs/docs/extras/mtr.md

 3. Install MTR:
 `brew install mtr`
 4. Run the test: `sudo /opt/homebrew/opt/mtr/sbin/mtr -b <server ip>`
   Make sure to replace `<server ip>` with your actual server IP **without the port**.
-It will ask you for your user password, make sure to type it and hit enter (it won't show it in the temrinal)
+It will ask you for your user password, make sure to type it and hit enter (it won't show it in the terminal)

 ![img](/extras/ping-issues/mac-mtr.png)
 </details>